Holl4444/odin-recipes/README.md

 This project allowed me to practice using the *<a>* tag for both absolute and relative links, adding images and employing ordered and unordered lists.
-You can find the project at https://www.theodinproject.com/lessons/foundations-recipes.
+You can find the project at [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).